This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Can a greenhouse operator take soil from outside and move it into the greenhouse?
 (267)

-Does the use of a “peat moss/compost etc. mix” satisfy the requirements of 7.5.2.1 for “soil used in a container system”?
-(25) 8 August 2022
+Does the use of a “peat moss/compost etc. mix” satisfy the requirements of 7.5.5.1 for “soil used in a container system”?
+(25)

 Growing media for seedlings #

 Can annual seedlings be grown in a soilless media, even for the initial phase of propagation (1-2 weeks), and comply with organic standards?
-(204.1) 14 June, 2021
+(204.1)

-Growing media for propagules #
+Growing media for propagules other than seedlings and transplants #

 Use of a prohibited fungicide in greenhouses #

 If a grower covered the soil in a greenhouse container system and then sprayed a prohibited substance, can the soil be used in containers in subsequent cropping cycles if tests show that it does not contain any residues of the prohibited substance?
-(477.1) – 29 June 2020
+(477.1)

-No. Residue testing cannot be used as a substitute for required organic management practices; organic operators must not apply prohibited substances as per 1.5.
+No. Residue testing cannot be used as a substitute for required organic management practices; organic operators must not apply prohibited substances as per Clause 1.5.

 Could this container soil be used for organic production after 12 months?
 (477.2)